scholzhannah/scholzhannah.github.io/_drafts/mathematical-fiction.md

 They still seemed to enjoy the book and ultimately I think you should read for your own enjoyment but I still feel they are missing out on a central premise of the book.
 I of course could not really experience this myself but I hope that this book could be a way for people to see the beauty in mathematics that so often is not visible in the maths taught in school.

-# 2. "Flatland - Flatland: A Romance of Many Dimensions" by Edwin A. Abbot (1884)
+# 2. "Flatland: A Romance of Many Dimensions" by Edwin A. Abbot (1884)

 After deciding on my quest to read mathematical fiction, I of course needed to move on to what might be considered the absolute classic of this genre: Flatland.
 It is such a classic that the local library in Bonn had it available and I think I had even seen an animated version of it at some math competition, although I remember nothing at all about it.